Greco-Roman | Abydos Ware | Terracotta Jug | Circa 1st–3rd Century CE

 Description

-This terracotta jug is a fine example of Abydos ware, a pottery tradition associated with the archaeological site of Abydos in Egypt.
+This terracotta jug is a fine example of Abydos ware, a pottery tradition associated with the ancient archaeological site of Abydos in Egypt.
 Crafted during the Greco-Roman period, it reflects both practical ingenuity and refined artistry.
-With a rounded body, spouted rim, and arched handle, the jug was designed for storing and pouring liquids such as wine, oil, or water—serving an essential role in both household and ritual contexts.
+With its rounded body, spouted rim, and arched handle, the vessel was designed for storing and pouring liquids such as wine, oil, or water, serving an essential role in both domestic and ritual settings.

 Features